quiquedev/user-service-scala-fp/README.md

 #### API

-No particular frameworks like [Consumer-Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) or libraries like [Avro Schemas](https://docs.oracle.com/database/nosql-12.1.3.0/GettingStartedGuide/avroschemas.html) or [Bean Validation](https://beanvalidation.org/1.0/spec) have been used to materialize the API and the *DTO*'s requirements.
+Neither frameworks like [Consumer-Driven Contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) nor libraries like [Avro Schemas](https://docs.oracle.com/database/nosql-12.1.3.0/GettingStartedGuide/avroschemas.html) or [Bean Validation](https://beanvalidation.org/1.0/spec) have been used to materialize the API and the *DTO*'s requirements.